Our Top Picks

 The Portuguese-made Abyss Super Pile Towel isn’t easy on the wallet, but it is heavenly on the skin, reviewers say.
 It should be a strong contender for anyone who’s willing to spend big on a luxury towel that will last.

-Owners say the Abyss Super Pile Towel has a few unique touches that set it aside from competing luxury towels, including softly rounded edges and oversized cotton loops that boost softness and absorbency.
+Owners say the Abyss Super Pile Towel has a few unique touches that set it apart from other luxury towels, including softly rounded edges and oversized cotton loops that boost softness and absorbency.
 These towels also start off feeling great—no “break in” period or repeated washings required—and are a relatively hefty 700 GSM, or about 1.5 pounds.

 04 of 12